cdaniel/wardleymapstool/README.md

 -----------------
 Via twitter [@wardleymaps](https://twitter.com/wardleymaps).
 Don't hesistate to ask, I will do what I can to help you.

-~Logo usage:~
+**Logo usage guide:**

-Please note that logos identifying wardleymaps.com are protected and therefore should not be used if the tool is used commercially outside of wardleymaps.com.
+Logos visually identifying Atlas and wardleymaps.com are protected and should not be used if Atlas is used to offer commercial services.